Author’s Kit

 Language of Study

 Always name the language(s) you’re working on.
-Acknowledging that we are working on a particular language foregrounds the possibility that the techniques may in fact be language specific.
+Acknowledging that we are working on a particular language foregrounds the possibility that the techniques may in fact be language-specific.
 Conversely, neglecting to state that the particular data used were in, say, English, gives [a] false veneer of language-independence to the work.
 See Bender, E. M., & Friedman, B. (2018) Data statements for natural language processing: Toward mitigating system bias and enabling better science. for more discussion.

 Non-English Text